A Collection of Identities and Formlas

 Involving Laplace Transforms

-Given the possibilities of errors through several transcription, please do not rely on the fornulas given below without confirmation check or proof.
+Given the possibilities of errors through several transcriptions, please do not rely on the formulas given below without confirmation check or proof.
 Corrections and additions welcome.

 Laplace transforms are related to Fourier transforms and useful in solving various linear differential equations, and useful in their own right in the study of automorphisms of various linear spaces and algebras.